-Place bowls of water with pebbles inside in and around your garden.
+Place bowls of water with pebbles inside and around your garden.
 The stones give them a place to safely rest while they drink.

+Natural pesticides should also be used with caution.
 Depending upon what it is, some natural ones will, at worst, kill them and best, drive them away from your garden, so be careful.